 Investment

-Several EU countries, like Portugal, Greece, and Cyprus, offer Golden Visas allowing investors to obtain EU residency in two to six months.
+Residency by Investment Programs allow you to get another residence by investing in one of the program’s pre-approved investment options.
+Several EU countries, like Portugal, Greece, and Cyprus, offer Golden Visas, allowing investors to obtain EU residency in a few months.

 Retirement